Through July 10th, enjoy an additional $500 savings per couple on ANY journey!

 There’s a good variety of other game on this 45,000-acre reserve in landscapes ranging from thornveld and thick bush to grassy savannas and wetlands.
 These different environments harbor brown hyena, jackal, cheetah, giraffe, ostrich, zebra, and numerous bucks.
 Due to the great number of rivers and wetlands, the reserve boasts 300 species of birds, including the endangered blue crane and a breeding pair of eagles.

-Lunch and dinner are at the lodge today.
+Lunch and dinner are at the tented camp today.

 Fly to Dar es Salaam and prepare for safari in Selous Game Reserve